RENCI-NRIG/Mobius/python/Readme.md

 ### <a name="usage2"></a>Usage
 ```
-usage: condor_client.py [-h] [-s SITE] [-n WORKERS] [-c COMETHOST] [-t CERT]
+usage: condor_client.py [-h] [-s1 EXOGENISITE] [-s2 CHAMELEONSITE]
+                         [-n WORKERS] [-c COMETHOST] [-t CERT] [-k KEY]
-                        [-k KEY] [-m MOBIUSHOST] -o OPERATION -w WORKFLOWID
+                         [-m MOBIUSHOST] -o OPERATION -w WORKFLOWID
-                        [-i IPSTART] [-l LEASEEND] [-d DATADIR]
+                         [-i1 EXOIPSTART] [-i2 CHIPSTART] [-l LEASEEND]
+                         [-d1 EXODATADIR] [-d2 CHDATADIR]

  Python client to create Condor cluster using mobius.
 Uses master.json,
  submit.json and worker.json for compute requests present in data directory
  specified.
 Currently only supports provisioning compute resources.
 Other
  resources can be provisioned via mobius_client.
 Creates COMET contexts for
  Chameleon resources and thus enables exchanging keys and hostnames within
  workflow

  optional arguments:
    -h, --help            show this help message and exit
+   -s1 EXOGENISITE, --exogenisite EXOGENISITE
+                         Exogeni Site at which resources must be provisioned;
+                         must be specified for create operation
+   -s2 CHAMELEONSITE, --chameleonsite CHAMELEONSITE
-  -s SITE, --site SITE  Site at which resources must be provisioned; must be
+                         Chameleon Site at which resources must be provisioned;
-                        specified for create operation
+                         must be specified for create operation
    -n WORKERS, --workers WORKERS
                          Number of workers to be provisioned; must be specified
                          for create operation
    -c COMETHOST, --comethost COMETHOST
                          Comet Host e.g. https://18.218.34.48:8111/; used only
                          for provisioning resources on chameleon
    -t CERT, --cert CERT  Comet Certificate; used only for provisioning
                          resources on chameleon
    -k KEY, --key KEY     Comet Certificate key; used only for provisioning
                          resources on chameleon
    -m MOBIUSHOST, --mobiushost MOBIUSHOST
                          Mobius Host e.g. http://localhost:8080/mobius
    -o OPERATION, --operation OPERATION
                          Operation allowed values: create|get|delete
    -w WORKFLOWID, --workflowId WORKFLOWID
                          workflowId
-  -i IPSTART, --ipStart IPSTART
+   -i1 EXOIPSTART, --exoipStart EXOIPSTART
+                         Exogeni Start IP Address of the range of IPs to be
+                         used for VMs; 1st IP is assigned to master and
+                         subsequent IPs are assigned to submit node and
+                         workers; can be specified for create operation
+   -i2 CHIPSTART, --chipStart CHIPSTART
-                        Start IP Address of the range of IPs to be used for
+                         Chameleon Start IP Address of the range of IPs to be
-                        VMs; 1st IP is assigned to master and subsequent IPs
+                         used for VMs; 1st IP is assigned to master and
-                        are assigned to submit node and workers; can be
+                         subsequent IPs are assigned to submit node and
-                        specified for create operation
+                         workers; can be specified for create operation
    -l LEASEEND, --leaseEnd LEASEEND
                          Lease End Time; can be specified for create operation
-  -d DATADIR, --datadir DATADIR
+   -d1 EXODATADIR, --exodatadir EXODATADIR
-                        Data directory where to look for master.json,
+                         Exogeni Data directory where to look for master.json,
                          submit.json and worker.json; must be specified for
                          create operation
+   -d2 CHDATADIR, --chdatadir CHDATADIR
+                         Chameleon Data directory where to look for
+                         master.json, submit.json and worker.json; must be
+                         specified for create operation
 ```
 ### <a name="json"></a>JSON Data
 Json Data for Master, Submit and Worker Nodes is read from Mobius/python/data directory.